the-events-calendar/events-gutenberg/readme.md

 * Fix - Properly load the frontend assets for the Blocks
 * Fix - Accept responses between `200` and `299` HTTP codes as valid responses
 * Fix - Prevent to set attributes when arrays have the same content
-* Fix - Resolve problems with Infite looping around Google Calendar on the Links Block
+* Fix - Resolve problems with Infinite looping around Google Calendar on the Links Block
 * Fix - Properly load Price block, avoiding breaking on new Events
 * Fix - Floating block settings button from Gutenberg 3.8 on the correct place
 * Fix - Migration from Classic Editor no longer duplicates Blocks